makkus/freckles_website/pages/02.blog/example-seafile/item.md

     headinglevel: 3
 ---

 This time I'll show how to setup a [Seafile](https://seafile.com) server using `freckelize`.
 I found *Seafile* always hard to install in an automated way.
 They don't offer system packages, and their (manual) setup scripts require user interaction, which makes it tricky to script.
-There are some non-interactive ways of using them, but those were quite hard to find.
+There are some non-interactive ways of using them, but those are a bit tricky to figure out.

 ===